 • Cut chicken breasts in half lengthwise to make 4 even cutlets.
 Place between plastic wrap and pound until 1/3" thick.
 Season chicken all over with 1/2 tsp salt and 1/4 tsp pepper, dredge in flour (shaking off the excess) and then set aside.

-• Heat a large heavy-bottomed pan over medium heat.
+• Heat a large non-reactive, heavy-bottomed pan over medium heat.
 Add 2 Tbsp olive oil and 1 Tbsp butter.
-Once butter and oil are hot, add dredged chicken and saute until golden and cooked through; about 3-4 minutes per side (don't over-cook).
+Once butter and oil are hot, add dredged chicken and saute until golden and cooked through; about 3-4 minutes per side or just until the internal temperature reaches 165˚F on an Instant-read thermometer.
 Set chicken aside and tent with foil to keep warm.

 • Add more oil to the pan if needed along with mushrooms and saute until excess liquid from mushrooms evaporates and mushrooms are golden brown (5 min).
 Stir in 1/2 tsp onion powder and 2 minced garlic cloves and saute another 30 seconds or until fragrant.